-- ABx's board of directors approved the lodgement of mining lease application and related project strategy for the Binjour Bauxite Project in early 2020. - The Binjour Bauxite Project pre-production and working capital costs are fully funded by ABx's marketing partner, Rawmin Mining and Industries of India. - Tripartite Memorandum of Understanding (MoU) between ABx, Rawmin Mining and Industries of India and Tianshan Aluminium of China is for the sale of 0.5 to 1.5 million tonnes of bauxite from Binjour to Tianshan's new low temperature refinery in southern China which is due to commence production in late 2020 - ABx considers Binjour to be the best source of gibbsite-trihydrate (THA) bauxite in Queensland that is suitable for processing in low-temperature Bayer-technology alumina refineries and sweetener circuits - Bauxite resources total 40.5 million tonnes comprising 37 million tonnes of thick bauxite at Binjour plateau and 3.5 million tonnes in the granted mining lease at Toondoon, located 46 kms south of Binjour 1 - Binjour bauxite is 3 to 15 metres thick and comprises 10.4 million tonnes suitable for simple bulk mining and shipping as "DSO Bauxite 1" and 26.6 million tonnes to be upgraded by ABx's proprietary TasTech technology to achieve the long-term sales grade of 44% to 45% Al2O3 & 5% SiO2 which is ideal "metallurgical bauxite" for producing aluminium metal via the low-temperature Bayer alumina refineries
+- ABx's board of directors approved the lodgement of mining lease application and related project strategy for the Binjour Bauxite Project in early 2020. - The Binjour Bauxite Project pre-production and working capital costs are fully funded by ABx's marketing partner, Rawmin Mining and Industries of India. - Tripartite Memorandum of Understanding (MoU) between ABx, Rawmin Mining and Industries of India and Tianshan Aluminium of China is for the sale of 0.5 to 1.5 million tonnes of bauxite from Binjour to Tianshan's new low temperature refinery in southern China which was due to commence production in late 2020 but is delayed by the COVID-19 effects on global demand.
+The recently announced stimulation package in China is expected to stimulate bauxite demand needed for the Binjour project. - ABx considers Binjour to be the best source of gibbsite-trihydrate (THA) bauxite in Queensland that is suitable for processing in low-temperature Bayer-technology alumina refineries and sweetener circuits - Bauxite resources total 40.5 million tonnes comprising 37 million tonnes of thick bauxite at Binjour plateau and 3.5 million tonnes in the granted mining lease at Toondoon, located 46 kms south of Binjour - Binjour bauxite is 3 to 15 metres thick and comprises 10.4 million tonnes suitable for simple bulk mining and shipping as "DSO Bauxite 1" and 26.6 million tonnes to be upgraded by ABx's proprietary TasTech technology to achieve the long-term sales grade of 44% to 45% Al2O3 & 5% SiO2 which is ideal "metallurgical bauxite" for producing aluminium metal via the low-temperature Bayer alumina refineries

-Figure 11 Locations of Binjour & Toondoon bauxite projects and transport infrastructure in Queensland
+Locations of Binjour bauxite project and transport infrastructure in Queensland

-- Bulk sampling & processing testwork (ASX: Binjour Mine Underway Following Positive Bulk Sampling, 25 November 2019) confirmed ABx's decision to committing to project development.
-This work confirmed that Binjour bauxite screens much better than expected (ASX: Binjour Project Update - Port MoU and Bulk Sampling Results, 30 May 2019).
-It also discovered that an extensive deep bauxite layer grading more than 48% Al2O3 and less than 3% SiO2 which is the highest quality gibbsite-trihydrate bauxite in eastern Australia.
-This new knowledge was obscured by an overlying red mud layer that conceals the true nature of the bauxite. - Mining simulation: Bulk sampling tested production parameters including dilution from red mud overburden, mining behaviour, screening and handling characteristics. - Grades: Results show that bulk-mined, bulk-screened bauxite from Binjour can meet the required DSO grades to be marketable. - Operations: Information about operating methods, dust and noise management, environmental issues, and rehabilitation options was also learned. - Rehabilitation: ABx always examines post-mining reinstatement of the land at the outset of all mining projects.
+- Bulk sampling & processing testwork confirmed ABx's decision to committing to project development.
+This work confirmed that Binjour bauxite screens well (ASX: 30 May 2019).
+It also discovered that an extensive deep bauxite layer grading more than 48% Al2O3 and less than 3% SiO2 that is the highest quality gibbsite-trihydrate bauxite in eastern Australia which was obscured by an overlying red mud layer that conceals the bauxite. - Mining simulation: Bulk sampling tested production parameters including dilution from red mud overburden, mining behaviour, screening and handling characteristics. - Grades: Results show that bulk-mined, bulk-screened bauxite from Binjour can meet the required DSO grades to be marketable. - Operations: Information about operating methods, dust and noise management, environmental issues, and rehabilitation options was also learned. - Rehabilitation: ABx always examines post-mining reinstatement of the land at the outset of all mining projects.
 This important planning work commenced in November-December 2019 and several attractive options exist to leave the land significantly better than we found it.
 We only operate where welcomed.